UnicorNn1/All-Install/Swisstronik/README.md

 ## Testnet
 ### Big News: Introducing Swisstronik Testnet 2.0
 Testnet 2.0 has started and I will share a guide about the whole process

+### I'm going to release 2 new missions here, one after the other